UMT-Recruiting/unitedmasters/README.md

 -1 hour getting the basic Flask API setup and the api endpoints working (basic functionality)

--1 hour setting up some very basic unit tests, testing and fixing a bug or two
+-1 hour setting up some basic unit tests, testing and fixing a bug or two

 -Half an hour of over/re-architecting it in my head after I finished as well as thinking about if my solution to generating random short urls could be improved :)
 ## Possible improvements